NEW JERSEY MUST MAKE WISE INVESTMENTS IN PRIMARY CARE

 Few health care dollars are currently invested in primary care.
 While 55% of office visits take place in primary care practices, only 4-7% of health care dollars go to primary care, which reflects a gross misalignment of primary care reimbursement compared to other specialties and a contributing factor to why so few medical students choose this path.

-States and countries that invest their spending on primary care services see an incredible reduction in health care costs and an improvement in health and quality measures.
+States and countries that invest in primary care services see an incredible reduction in health care costs and an improvement in health and quality measures.

-Rhode Island and Oregon, for example, established a percentage goal for primary care spending and targeted annual percentage increases to improve access, quality and reduce health care costs in the state.
+Rhode Island and Oregon, for example, established a percentage goal for primary care investing and targeted annual percentage increases to improve access, quality and reduce health care costs in the state.

-A minimum primary care spend can easily be established for NJ Medicaid and state regulated health plans to improve access, quality and reduce health care costs in NJ.
+A minimum primary care investment can easily be established for NJ Medicaid and state regulated health plans to improve access, quality and reduce health care costs in NJ.